 A couple miles down the road, Eleanor Coolidge works at her spinning wheel at Northfield Yarn, a destination shop for spinners, knitters and weavers from the surrounding area and beyond.
-Eleanor’s been spinning for 50 years, and although wool is her favorite fiber, today she’s spinning alpaca.
+Eleanor’s been spinning for over 50 years, and although wool is her favorite fiber, today she’s spinning alpaca.

 “When you’re spinning by hand, you don’t want it to look perfect,” her teacher told her decades ago.
 Heeding that advice all these years, she is proud and humbled to have her first solo show of weavings at a health clinic in town.

 From the farmers to the weavers, Minnesota’s fiber community is tightly knit by their shared passion.
 Close to 30 Minnesota farms, which spread as far south as Blue Earth and as far north as Duluth, raise alpacas, llamas, sheep, goats, angora rabbits and even yaks for their fiber, which can be purchased raw, partially processed (called roving), as yarn, or as finished products ranging from knitted finger puppets to woven area rugs.